python/mypy/README.md

     $ python3 -m virtualenv env

-Quick start for contributing to mypy
+Quickstart for contributing to mypy
 ------------------------------------

-If you want to contribute, first clone the mypy git repository:
+If you want to contribute, the first clone the mypy git repository:

     $ git clone --recurse-submodules https://github.com/python/mypy.git

-If you've already cloned the repo without `--recurse-submodules`, you need to pull in the typeshed repo as follows:
+If you've already cloned the repo without `--recurse-submodules`, you need to pull in the type shed repo as follows:

     $ git submodule init
     $ git submodule update

-Either way you should now have a subdirectory `typeshed` inside your mypy repo, your folders tree should be like `mypy/mypy/typeshed`, containing a clone of the typeshed repo (`https://github.com/python/typeshed`).
+Either way, you should now have a subdirectory `type shed` inside your mypy repo, your folders tree should be like `mypy/mypy/type shed`, containing a clone of the type shed repo (`https://github.com/python/typeshed`).

 From the mypy directory, use pip to install mypy: